Kauffmann T-model features

 Our bodies have thin nitro finish that is available in a great variety of colors.
 A thin coat of paint leaves more room for the guitar to resonate.

 We use CTS pots, vintage wire and a treble bleed on all our guitars.
+A Gillmore push-pull pot adds the neck pickup to any combination of pickups.
 Humbucker guitars will have a split coil push-pull switch.

 |Finish||Nitro cellulose lacquer|